MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-sharing-and-group-call-pickup.md

 Administrators can configure group call pickup for users via Teams admin center as described in [Configure call settings for your users](/MicrosoftTeams/user-call-settings).

 ## Configure group call pickup using PowerShell
-You can use PowerShell to configure call groups for users using the following Teams PowerShell Module cmdlets:
+Administrators can use PowerShell to configure call groups for users using the following Teams PowerShell Module cmdlets:

 - [Set-CsUserCallingSettings](/powershell/module/teams/set-csusercallingsettings)